circus-tent/circus/docs/source/configuration.rst

         A fully qualified Python class name that will be instanciated, and will receive the **stdout** stream of all processes in its :func:`__call__` method.

-        Circus provides four classes you can use without prefix:
+        Circus provides soem stream classes you can use without prefix:

         - :class:`FileStream`: writes in a file
         - :class:`QueueStream`: write in a memory Queue